Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering and Manipulating Human Perceptual Variability

 Motivation:

 Human perception varies with ambiguous stimuli, and ANNs struggle to capture this variability.
-Understanding it is key to predicting decision-making in uncertain situations.
-This study explores whether generating images based on ANN perceptual boundaries can reveal differences in human perception.
+Understanding it is key to predicting individual perception in uncertain situations.
+This study explores whether generating images based on ANN perceptual boundaries can reveal and manipulate human perceptual variability.

 Method: